stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 \#stratapp is sector, geography, culture and size agnostic.

-\#stratapp suits most organizations from 5 to 500,000 employees.
+\#stratapp suits most organizations, from 5 to 500,000 employees.

 ## what is the referral model?

-We offer two types of referral partner:
+We offer two types:

-* **referral partner** (which can be anyone, including end users of existing clients) - 10% of SaaS fees for the first 18 months on clients they referrer
+* **referral partner** (which can be anyone, including the end users of existing clients) - 10% of SaaS fees, for the first 18 months on clients they referrer
-* **business partner** (by invitation) - 10% of SaaS fees for life whilst active, plus 10% for life from the clients of business partners they introduce, capped to one layer down
+* **business partner** (by invitation) - 10% of SaaS fees for life, plus 10% for life from the clients of business partners they introduce

-We are also working on an equity partner program, which you can read about [here](http://bit.ly/make-money-referring-stratapp "make money referring #stratapp").
+We are also working on an **equity partner** program, which you can read about [here](http://bit.ly/make-money-referring-stratapp "make money referring #stratapp").

 ## what is the referral process?

 We keep it simple:

-1. register potential client - by emailing sales@stratapp.ai, so we first check that client does not yet already belong to another reffer
+1. **register** potential client - by emailing sales@stratapp.ai, so we first check that client does not yet already belong to another reffer
-2. introduce potential client
+2. **introduce** potential client
-3. receive % of SaaS fees - quarterly, when the client reaches 20 or more paid users
+3. **receive** % of SaaS fees - quarterly, when the client reaches 20 or more paid users

 ## how can I learn more?

-Please refer to this short slide deck entitled [make money referring #stratapp](http://bit.ly/make-money-referring-stratapp "make money referring #stratapp").
+Please refer to this short slide deck on [make money referring #stratapp](http://bit.ly/make-money-referring-stratapp "make money referring #stratapp").

 ## what assets may I share clients?

 You may share these [useful links](https://support.stratapp.ai/portal/kb/articles/useful-links "useful links") with potential clients, especially the [quick overview](http://bit.ly/stratapp-quick-overview  "quick overview").

+## thank you

+Thank you for taking the time to read this.
+If you can think of others who may benefit from some extra income, especially those working in business-to-business services, feel free to share this article with them.